 Homerton is delighted to accept students for this joint honours degree.
-Our Directors of Studies are happy to explore the links between the various strains that make up the new course.
+Our Directors of Studies are happy to explore the links between the various strains that make up the course.
 Dr Foster teaches modern American and modern European History and is currently writing a one-volume history of the US Central Intelligence Agency; he has a keen interest in politics and the history of political thought.
 Dr Tonneau specialises in 18th century French writing and has a continuing interest in Robespierre and the history and politics of the French Revolution.

-The new joint degree in History and Modern Languages combines the best of both subjects.
+The joint degree in History and Modern Languages combines the best of both subjects.
 It offers you the opportunity to develop near-native speaker skills in a foreign language while studying a range of papers relating to the culture and history of the relevant language area.
 Options in some languages also include film and contemporary politics.

 You will also develop analytical skills in History through a wide range of topics in British, European, American and world history, as well as the history of political thought.
 There will be opportunities to work with historical sources in foreign languages.
 As for other language students, those who take this course will spend their third year studying or working abroad, thereby immersing themselves in the language, culture, history and politics of a foreign country.